JetBrains/kotlin-web-site/docs/topics/object-declarations.md

 ```
 {kotlin-runnable="true"}

-If this function or property is `public` or `private` inline, its actual type is:
+If a function or property that returns an anonymous object is `public` or `private`, its actual type is:

 * `Any` if the anonymous object doesn't have a declared supertype
 * The declared supertype of the anonymous object, if there is exactly one such type